rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 - easier testing,
 - additional configurability,
 - possible performance improvements,
-- higher usability - especially if using generics.
+- higher reusability - especially if using generics.

 The blog also has an [RSS feed][jojolepro-rss] and more in-depth posts about game development are planned.